 About Clinical Trials

-A critical part in the process of bringing new therapies to patients is clinical development, the study of potential new therapies in humans.
-It typically takes more than ten years from discovery in the lab for a potential new therapy to gain approval for routine use in patients.
-Clinical development is the most time consuming and expensive part of the research and development.
+A critical part in the process of bringing new therapies to patients is the clinical development phase, where the new treatment is examined in clinical studies on patients.
+It typically takes more than ten years from discovery in the lab for a potential new therapy to gain market approval to allow for routine use in patients.
+Clinical development is the most time consuming, challenging, and expensive part of the research and development program.

-Please note that only a physician can determine if a patient would benefit from enrolling in a clinical trial or not.
+Please note that only a physician can determine if a patient would be eligible to be enrolled in a clinical trial or not.
 If a patient has questions about his or her medical condition or possibility to participate in a clinical trial, the patient must consult a suitable qualified healthcare professional in his or her country for medical advice and specific information.

 Phases of Development

 An experimental therapy is first tested in the laboratory and in animal studies.
-After this pre-clinical testing, and only if shown to meet certain safety criteria and have value as a potential new therapy, the candidate advances to clinical testing in humans.
+After this preclinical testing, and only if shown to meet certain safety criteria and to have value as a potential new therapy, the drug candidate advances to clinical testing in humans.

 Early clinical testing

-Pivotal clinical trials test the results of earlier trials in a larger groups of patients and gather additional information on the effectiveness and safety of the experimental therapy.
-These trials are often randomized, where participants are arbitrarily allocated to receive the experimental therapy, placebo or another therapy (a “comparator”), and “double-blinded,” in which neither the investigator nor the participant are aware if the therapy given is the true experimental therapy, placebo (medication with no active ingredients) or another therapy (a “comparator”).
-These trials are the basis for the application to register a new therapy.
+Pivotal clinical trials (typically Phase III) test the results of earlier trials in larger groups of patients to confirm the effectiveness and safety of the experimental therapy.
+These trials are often randomized, where patients will either receive the experimental therapy, placebo, or another therapy (a “comparator”), and “double-blinded,” in which neither the investigator nor the participant are aware if the therapy given is the true experimental therapy, placebo (medication with no active ingredients) or another therapy (a “comparator”).
+These trials are the basis for the application to register a new treatment.

-Filing an application for registration with the country’s health regulatory authority is the next step in bringing a potential new therapy to patients.
+Filing an application for registration with the country’s health regulatory authority is the next step in bringing a potential new treatment to patients.